PhilTerz/Tarot-Journal/README.md

 E- Emotion; How does this card make me feel?
 A- Action; what does the card want me to do?
 What are the figures in the card doing?
 D- Details; symbols, color, numerology, animals

+First is going to be a READ style journal for all the cards, then we can implement some calendar aspect and analytics.